ujvv/adaptive-interpolation-search-in-b-trees/README.md

 * "BIGNODE": Variable needs to be added for benchmarking B-Trees over 65KB node sizes.
 Node Sizes need to be manually changed in the respective B-tree btreenode_*.hpp file

 #### Datasets
 Only 1 Btree but multiple dataset can be benchmarked and analyzed in each run.
-Datasetsize is set with the environment variable value ("DATASET"=datsetsize)
+Dataset size is set with the environment variable value ("DATASET"=datsetsize)

 * "INTUNIFORM": Uniformly distributed integers
 * "INTLITTLEENDIAN": Little-endian ordered integers